‘Nurturing Individual Excellence’

 • Spellings: please encourage your child to practise their weekly spellings in preparation for their Friday test.
 The weekly words are sent home at the start of each half-term.

 If you have any questions or concerns, please do not hesitate to contact me on Seesaw, at the end of the school day or on contact@excalibur.cheshire.sch.uk.
-Please note, we cannot guarantee that Seesaw is checked during the school day so anything urgent should go to this email.

 Files to Download